oscillatingneutrino/Funnel-Analysis-E-Commerce/README.md

 As mentioned in the Methods section, the data simulation assigned randomized dates and the order of events.
 The SQL query used to determine the path taken by individuals who completeed a purchase found that only 3 cases existed where viewing a product resulted in a succesful purchase, while about 59,000 other purchases followed an other path that did not conclude in a purchase.

+On average, if a customer used our services to buy an item, it is likely that they will use our services an average of approximately two times throughout the lifecycle of their account.

 ## Revenue Metrics